wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 You can use the edgecmd utility to view the configuration for each part of Edge Data Store.

-- Complete the following to view the entire configuration for every system component.
+Complete the following to view the entire configuration for every component in Edge Data Store:

 	1. Open command line.
 	2. Type the following in the command line and press Enter.